felixgao/python-best-practices/docs/design_patterns.md

         self._doc_handler = {
             DocTypeEnum.F_1040: [self._person_name_handler, self._address_handler, self._date_handler, self._amount_handler],
             DocTypeEnum.F_W2: [self._person_name_handler, self._address_handler, self._amount_handler],
-            DocTypeEnum.F_BILL: [self._compnay_name_handler, self._date_handler, self.amount_handler]
+            DocTypeEnum.F_BILL: [self._company_name_handler, self._date_handler, self._amount_handler]
         }

-    def parse_entity(self, text:str, doc_type: DocTypeEnum) -> List[Entity]:
+    def parse_entity(self, text: str, doc_type: DocTypeEnum) -> List[Entity]:
         parse_chain = self._doc_handler.get(doc_type)
         entity_list = [parser.handle(text) for parser in parse_chain]
         return list(filter(lambda x: x is not None, entity_list))
 ```

 ### Strategy

 #### Intent
-Define a family of interchangable algorithms by a client (client decide which algorithm to use either dynamically or statistically)
+Define a family of interchangeable algorithms by a client (client decides which algorithm to use either dynamically or statically).

 #### Problem
-There are multiple ways of solving the same problems and each of which have its own advantages/disadvantages.
+There are multiple ways of solving the same problem, each of which has its own advantages/disadvantages.
 To be able to quickly change the behavior of the program.